 What information do we collect about you via this website?

-We endeavour to collect and use your personal information only with your knowledge and consent and typically when you make an enquiry via our website, email or telephone, register for information or other services, request information, submit a job application or when you respond to communications from us.
+We endeavour to collect and use your personal information only with your knowledge and consent and typically when you make an enquiry via our website, email or telephone, register for information or other services, request information, respond to an online consultation, submit a job application or when you respond to communications from us.
 The type of personal information we may collect could include, for example, your name, address, telephone number and email address.

 If you do provide us with any of your personal information, it will be used for the purposes stated at the time it was collected and will be subject to any preferences that you indicate.